arieh/HistoryManager/README.md

   * Dave De Vos supplied me with a very good Moo implemenetation that he worked out from several other sources (such as YUI and LittleHistoryManager)
   * Digitarald's HistoryManager, which was originaly made for Moo 1.1.
 His IE method is by now the best I've seen used and is the one used for this class.

 The class started as a prooof-of-concept for a Domain Observer.
 Thus, this class still needs a lot of testing to be made.

-Tested With: FF3.5, Safari 4.0.4, Chrome 3, Opera 10.10 and IE6-8 (though, since I'm working with multiple versions on the same machine I'm pretty sure this should b further tested).
+Tested With: FF3.5, Safari 4.0.4, Chrome 3, Opera 10.10 and IE6, IE7 emulation (throught the IE8 developer interface) and IE8.

 ![Screenshot](http://github.com/arieh/HistoryManager/raw/master/screenshot.png)